-- Dipslides – Use a certain type of agar applied to a two-sided slide or paddle inside a vial attached to a cap.
+- Dipslides – Used to monitor microbial presence in industrial and process aqueous fluids, including cooling towers.
+The test can be performed on-site, but requires an incubation period between 77°F to 95°F (25°C to 35°C) for 24-28 hours.
+Results are expressed in Colony Forming Units (cfu)/mL.
+The results of these tests can assist in the correct usage of biocides in industrial processes.
+Dipslides contain agar applied to a two-sided slide or paddle inside a vial attached to a cap.
 One side usually measures bacteria and the other fungi, yeast or mold.
 The cap is twisted off and the media dipped into a water sample.
-After incubation between 25-30oC, results in Colony Forming Units (cfu)/mL usually take 24-48 hours.

 - BART – Uses two devices (1) a floating ball, FID-floating interceding device, that restricts the entry of oxygen into the sample below (2) the use of a crystallized deposit of selective nutrients, which sits in the bottom of the tube and encourages the activities and reactions by a specific group of microbes.
 There are seven selective biodetectors which can be performed at room temperature.
 The time for each test in cfu/mL depends on the bacterial population.

 - Test Strips – Flexible plastic strips to which nutrient-containing filter paper is attached.
 The test strip is dipped into a water sample and placed into a pouch.